TheDigitalCatOnline/blog_source/pelican/content/cabook.markdown

 <img src="/images/cabook/cover.jpg" alt="Cover" />
 </div>

-You can read the book online at [www.pycabook.com](https://www.pycabook.com) or download a PDF version [from Leanpub](https://leanpub.com/clean-architectures-in-python).
+You can read the book online on the new website [The Digital Cat Books](https://www.thedigitalcatbooks.com/) or download a PDF version [from Leanpub](https://leanpub.com/clean-architectures-in-python).
 If you enjoy it, please tweet about it with the `#pycabook` hashtag.

-So far more than 14,000 readers downloaded the book.
+So far more than 16,000 readers downloaded the book.
 Thank you all!